CS207-group2/cs207-FinalProject/docs/milestone1.md

 </pre>

-* What modules do you plan on including?
-What is their basic functionality?
+The modules we plan on including are:
-	Numpy: to do vector operations simultaneously
-Math: to do sin/cos/exp functions

-* Where will your test suite live?
-Will you use `TravisCI`? `Coveralls`?
+	-Dual: to be the main backbone of our computations by storing both the value and derivative after each expression
+	-math: to make operations such as sin/cos/exp compatible with our Dual class

 The github page of our package will include TravisCI and Coveralls.

-* How will you distribute your package (e.g. `PyPI`)?
-Yes, we will distribute the package via PyPI.
+The package will be distributed via PyPI.

 # Implementation

-Discuss how you plan on implementing the forward mode of automatic differentiation.
-* What are the core data structures?
-Dual object (from AutoDiff.dual)
+Our core data structure will be a Dual object (from AutoDiff.Dual) which will have a value and derivate attributes.
+We will implement all the relevant dunder methods (__add__, __radd__, __mul__) to ensure that both the value and derivative are being calculated in each computation.

-* What classes will you implement?
+The classes that will be implemented are:
 AutoDiff.math
 AutoDiff.dual
 AutoDiff.array (will be defined if needed)

-* What method and name attributes will your classes have?
+The method and name attributes that our class will have are:
 AutoDiff.math
 Methods:
 Sin, cos, cot, arcsin, exp, log10, loge, ln etc